venni024/git-githublearn/README.md

 # git-githublearn
-This is for learning purpose - master - brach2
+This is for tutorial purpose